creativetechnologylab/interactive-typography-opentype-p5/README.md

 The script captures keyboard events for textual interaction.
 ASCII values are used to filter keys and modify the `textTyped` string dynamically.
 More information about ASCII values can be found [here](https://theasciicode.com.ar/)

-## Conclusion

-This sketch offers a detailed, algorithmic approach to manipulating typographic elements.
-Through a combination of open-source libraries and creative coding techniques, it demonstrates the vast potential of generative typography.

 ---

-Feel free to adapt the content further to fit your requirements.